-Analysis: CPW collects and analyzes the biosurvey data using established markrecapture methods.
+Analysis: CPW collects and analyzes the biosurvey data using established mark-recapture methods.
 Using mark-recapture statistical analyses, estimates of quality trout abundance (number of trout ≥14" per acre) and trout biomass (pounds of trout per acre) from surveyed reaches are reported annually to the SG in the Annual Monitoring Report.
 The SG uses the biosurvey estimates to determine if the ORV Indicators for Quality Trout and Biomass are being met.

 Catch per Unit Effort (CPUE) is determined based on user intercept surveys commissioned by the SG.
-CPUE is calculated based on total fishing effort (hours spent fishing) and total fish caught, per angler.
+CPUE is calculated based on the sum of all of the reported angler hours fished at a given location divided by the total number of fish caught at that same location.
 User intercept surveys are conducted at specific locations as described in the SG Plan Section III.B.1.
 Please see the Intercept Survey Protocol, which may be amended and adopted by the SG independent of the SG Plan and ORV Indicator memo for more information about assessments of the Fishing ORV Indicator.